FluentCRM $129/Single Site | Other pricing for more sites

 FluentSMTP connects with any email provider.
 It keeps logs, resends emails and provides reports.

 When I used FluentSMTP to connect to Amazon SES, I was done in 30 seconds!
+That opens the door to sending unlimited email campaigns to all your contacts.

 All I had to do in Amazon SES was create my account, select a region and get my Access Key and Secret Key.
 That information goes into FluentSMTP and it does all of the work to integrate the systems together.
 It’s brilliant!